10 Recruitment Strategies for Hiring the Best Talent

 Video interviewing is a great way to go beyond the resume to understand the qualifications of your candidates.
 You can easily screen a large number of candidates down to the best second and third rounders.
 It’s also helpful when your candidates aren’t located near your office, or perhaps live out of state.
 If you’re a 100% remote workforce, video interviewing is a natural way to conduct interviews.

-There are typically two types of video interviewing: live video interviewing and automated video interviewing.
-Automated (or recorded one-way) video interviewing is often used early in the process to narrow down the initial stack of resumes.
+There are typically two types of video interviewing: live video interviewing and one-way video interviewing.
+One-way video interviewing is often used early in the process to narrow down the initial stack of resumes.
 By giving each candidate the same set of questions and a chance to record their answers, you have an excellent opportunity to compare and contrast visual and auditory cues.

 Live video interviewing is ideal to use when your candidates are in remote locations or you simply want to be more efficient than scheduling in-person interviews for all rounds.
 As the field of candidates narrows though live video interviews, you can select only the finalists for in-person interviews.